 5. Social media:

-The use of major social media platforms such as Facebook as a communication platform must not be underestimated.
-TNI recommends the elevated use of Facebook to discuss and promote allthe restaurant’s activities.
+The use of major social media platforms such as Facebook, Instagram, Snap Chat and Twitter as communication platforms should not be underestimated.
+TNI recommends the elevated use of social media to discuss and promote all restaurant’s activities and shout outs.

 6. Happy Hour: